-[Documentation of these case studies was selected and managed by Karl Fjellstrom, Far East BRT, while working for ITDP-China.
+[Documentation of these case studies was selected and managed by Karl Fjellstrom, Far East Mobility, while working for ITDP-China.
 The full report is available here (75mb PDF).]

 As part of the city’s greenways project, the Donghaochong canal was also restored.
 Of the 3 ancient canals that brought water from the Baiyun Mountains to Guangzhou since the Song Dynasty, only the Donghaochong was never buried.